dtrelogan/react-formstate/README.md

 ### example

-in your application startup, register validation functions with your preferred messages
+in your application startup, you can register validation functions with your preferred messages (but you don't have to)

 ```jsx
 import { FormState } from 'react-formstate';